roberto-morenoperez/aperITvo-trivia/README.md

 - Adding history and undo action
 - Adding saving option

-Our product-owner is on vacation so we can implement the one that we like the most.
+Our product-owner is on vacation, so we can implement the one that we like the most.
 Some tickets are not super clear with the requirements, therefore we can use our imagination